top of page

 Healing the Deepest Agony

 Part of what drives me in ministry and counseling is the appalling pain many people have.
-I personally have experienced terrible depths, making me feel eternally bonded to those who have likewise suffered.
+I, personally, have experienced several profoundly painful low places, making me feel eternally bonded to those who have likewise suffered.
 This article is especially for you beloveds.

-We all experience some level of inner pain at some point.
-Whatever your degree of familiarity with sorrow, the cruse of healing Oil will never run dry.
+At some point, we all experience some level of inner pain.
+Regardless, whatever your degree of familiarity with sorrow might be, the cruse of healing Oil will never run dry.
 This Oil is a soothing manifestation of the Holy Spirit.
 Isaiah 61:3 (YLT): ...the oil of joy instead of mourning...

 Pain Submerged in Deep Waters

-When we hurt, we tend to suppress the pain and escape through outlets.
+When we hurt, we tend to suppress the pain and escape through emotional "outlets".
 This quells the ache to a degree and for a time.
-The resulting predicament, though, is that the pain does not magically disappear into thin air.
+The resulting predicament, though, is that the pain did not magically disappear into thin air.
 Rather, like dirt thrown into water, the pain simply sinks down into the deeper waters of our soul.

 Secular psychologists did not pioneer the deep water illustration.
 The Holy Spirit did through King Solomon some three thousand years ago.
-He compared our soul to deep waters, saying there is important stuff submerged there.
+He compared the soul to deep waters, and said there is important stuff submerged there.

-Proverbs 20:5 (NIV): The purposes of a person's heart are deep waters, but one who has insight draws them out.
+Solomon writes in Proverbs 20:5 (NIV), The purposes of a person's heart are deep waters, but one who has insight draws them out.

-The implications of this illustration are incredible.
-There are many things in our soul-waters: all kinds of fish (various emotions), sharks (anger, aggression), dolphins (joy, playfulness), sunken ships (shipwrecked dreams), buried treasures (undiscovered talents), and on and on.
+The deep water illustration is practical and memorable.
+There are many things in our soul-waters worth contemplating: all kinds of fish (various emotions), sharks (anger, aggression), dolphins (joy, playfulness), sunken ships (shipwrecked dreams), buried treasures (undiscovered talents or qualities), and on and on.

 The Appointed Time of Healing

-When God deems we are ready, He will allow/ordain "scuba divers" to bring up our submerged pain.
-In the language of Proverbs 20:5, this is often a person of insight.
-Or, He can use a person or situation that is unknowingly triggering this pain.
-Regardless of the exact variables He uses, in the appropriate season the Lord will move to cleanse our waters.
-He will make sure the submerged pain surfaces.
-Once it surfaces, it can be expressed and cried out in prayer and expelled from our soul in the presence of God.
+When God deems we are ready, He will allow or ordain "scuba divers" to bring up our submerged pain for processing and healing.
+In the language of Proverbs 20:5, sometimes the scuba diver is a person of sharp spiritual or emotional insight.
+Sometimes the scuba diver is a person God is sovereignly and unknowingly instrumentalizing to trigger our pain.
+Regardless of the persons and variables He chooses to use, in the appointed season the Lord will move to cleanse our waters.
+He will work intentionally and cleverly so that our submerged pain surfaces.
+Once it surfaces and our throat is filled with emotional vomit, it can be expressed to God in prayer and expelled from our soul.

-When the pain surfaces, God is essentially giving us a redo.
-Previously, we did not know how to properly and fully grieve; we suppressed and escaped.
-This time, though, we are to take the surfacing pain captive and grieve it out in God's presence.
-In Biblical language this is called "crying out".
-I like to call it "vomiting in God's presence".
-It stuns me sometimes how God seems to respond to honest, raw, pain-filled crying out to Him more than any other form of prayer.
+When our deeper pain is triggered and surfaces at God's order, He is essentially giving us a redo.
+Why a redo?
+Because previously, we did not know how to properly and fully grieve.
+We suppressed and avoided negative feelings with determination.
+When God orders a redo, however, we are to take the surfaced pain captive and grieve it out to Him in prayer.
+In Biblical language this is called "crying out" or "pouring out"; I like to call it "vomiting in prayer".
+You will be stunned at how God responds to this kind of honest, raw, pain-filled crying out to Him, sometimes more than other forms of prayer.

 Nothing changed in Hannah's languishing heart until she vomited all that pain on the Lord.
 1Samuel 1:10,15,16 (NIV): In her deep anguish Hannah prayed to the L